ibm-cloud-docs/secrets-manager/concepts/secret-types.md

 | [User credentials](/docs/secrets-manager?topic=secrets-manager-user-credentials) | `username_password` | Username and password values that you can use to log in or access an application or resource. |
 {: caption="Table 1.
 Mapping between secret types and API and CLI parameter names" caption-side="top"}

+Secret types in {{site.data.keyword.secrets-manager_short}} are classified by keyword, such as `arbitrary` or `iam_credentials`.
+When you work with the {{site.data.keyword.secrets-manager_short}} API or CLI, you use these keywords to invoke actions on secrets according to their type.
+For example, if you want to add an arbitrary secret to your instance, you make a `POST /api/v1/secrets/arbitrary` request to the API.
+{: note}